-- Hold first meeting with interested Private Schools - Monthly Time and Effort sheets signed and turned in. - A Budget Statement sent to each school at the end of the month.
-Review listed expenditures for accuracy and review progress in spending. - Complete Neglected Survey - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance
+- Monthly Time and Effort sheets signed and turned in if applicable - A Budget Statement sent to each school at the end of the month.
+Review listed expenditures for accuracy and review progress in spending. - Complete Neglected Survey - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates - · Communicate with Neglected Facility and provide support and technical assistance